deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
-| 💪  Coggo
+| 💪  Ezhi Ezhirat To Dance
 ----------------------------------
 |
-| A gigantic gladiator, dressed
+| A powerful gladiator, dressed
-| in leather and hailing from a
+| in leather and hailing from an
-| dusty rural arena.
-Many years
+| underground fight club.
+Many
-| ago he was captured, stripped
+| years ago she was captured,
-| of his title and land, and
+| stripped of her title and land,
-| forced to compete in brutal
+| and forced to compete in brutal
 | matches for the entertainment
 | of a blood-thirsty crowd.
-| Standing well over 8 feet tall,
+| Standing a towering 6 feet
-| when you see him you know
+| tall, when you see her you know
 | instantly that this is a
 | warrior who has witnessed the
 | worst humankind has to offer